GoogleContainerTools/jib-extensions/CONTRIBUTING.md

 You generally only need to submit a CLA once, so if you've already submitted one (even if it was for a different project), you probably don't need to do it again.

+### Code reviews

+All submissions, including submissions by project members, require review.
+We use Github pull requests for this purpose.

+Before submitting a pull request, please make sure to:

+- Identify an existing [issue](https://github.com/GoogleContainerTools/jib-extensions/issues) to associate with your proposed change, or [file a new issue](https://github.com/GoogleContainerTools/jib-extensions/issues/new).
+- Describe any implementation plans in the issue and wait for a review from the repository maintainers.